txpipe/pallas/pallas-applying/docs/babbage.md

 - **Witnesses**:
 	- **Minting policies, native scripts and Plutus scripts, reference scripts**:

-		- **The set of scripts composed of the minting policies and the scripts in *regular* script inputs—i.e., native scripts and Plutus scripts in regular inputs, not in reference inputs—equals the set of scripts contained in the transaction witness set**:
+		- **Each minting policy or script hash in a script input address can be matched to a script in the transaction witness set, except when it can be found in a reference input**:

 			<code>{h: (\_, h) ∈ scriptsNeeded(utxo, txBody)} - {scriptHash(s): s ∈ refScripts(txBody, utxo)} = {scriptHash(s) : s ∈ txScripts(tx, utxo)}</code>
 		- **Each datum hash in a Plutus script input matches the hash of a datum in the transaction witness set**: